rentainhe/rentainhe/README.md

 - 🔭 I’m currently working on MAC Lab in XMU

-- 🌱 I’m currently learning Multi-modal, Object Detection
+- 🌱 I’m currently learning Multi-modal, Object Detection, Visual Recognition

-- 📫 Whenever you need my help, just send an email to 596106517@qq.com

 <!--
 **rentainhe/rentainhe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.